top of page

 David is featured as Poet of the Week on Poetry Superhighway's website during the week of January 27-February 2, 2020.
 If you miss it, you can easily find this work in the website archives.

-David had two poems recently videotaped on Public Access TV in Eureka
+Two poems were recently videotaped on Public Access TV in Eureka

-Several of David's untranslatable word poems appeared on the latest Sunflower Sutras podcast (near the end of the show).
+Several untranslatable word poems appeared on the latest Sunflower Sutras podcast (near the end of the show).

 The City of Eureka's Arts and Culture Commission announced on 8/20/19 that David has been selected as the city's first Poet Laureate.
 Here's an article about this honor.